BMC Client Management vs Microsoft Configuration Manager comparison

 Mobile Device Management (MDM)

 BMC Client Management is ranked 5th in Mobile Device Management (MDM) with 6 reviews while Microsoft Configuration Manager is ranked 2nd in Server Monitoring with 78 reviews.
 BMC Client Management is rated 8.6, while Microsoft Configuration Manager is rated 8.2.
 The top reviewer of BMC Client Management writes "Efficient remote control capabilities; compliance features greatly reduced customers' licensing costs".
-On the other hand, the top reviewer of Microsoft Configuration Manager writes "Seamless system updates, useful integration, and reliable".
-BMC Client Management is most compared with Microsoft Intune, ManageEngine Endpoint Central, BigFix, VMware Workspace ONE and Ivanti Endpoint Security for Endpoint Manager, whereas Microsoft Configuration Manager is most compared with Red Hat Ansible Automation Platform, ManageEngine Endpoint Central, Microsoft Intune, BigFix and Kaseya VSA.
+On the other hand, the top reviewer of Microsoft Configuration Manager writes "Affordable, easy to use, and easy to understand".
+BMC Client Management is most compared with Microsoft Intune, BigFix, ManageEngine Endpoint Central, VMware Workspace ONE and Ivanti Endpoint Security for Endpoint Manager, whereas Microsoft Configuration Manager is most compared with Red Hat Ansible Automation Platform, ManageEngine Endpoint Central, BigFix, Tanium and NinjaOne.

 We monitor all Mobile Device Management (MDM) reviews to prevent fraudulent reviews and keep review quality high.
 We do not post reviews by company employees or direct competitors.
 We validate each review for authenticity via cross-reference with LinkedIn, and personal follow-up with the reviewer when necessary.